ensbot/ensbot-slavo3dev-blockchain/IBM_Blockchain/README.md

 # Increases trust

 #### For example, for financial services network, a business network that runs on a blockchain can speed up transaction processes and audits.
 That in turn reduces costs and can lead to greater customer satisfaction.
 A business that runs a supply chain network can benefit from blockchain by reducing errors in shipments, have better tracking or materials, and reduce the risk of illicit tampering of records.

+# The primary benefit of immutability is Tamper-proof.